zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/queryfirst.md

 ---
 PermaID: 1000174
-Name: QueryFirst
+Name: QueryFirst Method
-IsUpdated: 1
 ---

-# Dapper - QueryFirst
+# Dapper - QueryFirst Method

 ## Description
 QueryFirst method is an extension method that can be called from any object of type IDbConnection.
 It can execute a query and map the first result.